 How Much Does It Cost to Become a Real Estate Agent in Illinois?

-It costs about $650 to get your Illinois real estate broker license.
-Some of the costs involved are fixed, including the application fee and exam fee.
-Some of these costs depend on the real estate school you choose to complete the required 75-hour prelicensing course.
+It costs about $660 to get your Illinois real estate broker license.
+Some of the costs involved are fixed, including the application exam fees.
+Other outlays, such as the tuition at the real estate school you choose for your prelicensing course, will vary.

 Illinois Real Estate License Costs Example